w4v3/hypercampus/README.md

 A detailed description can be found [here](https://supermemo.guru/wiki/SuperMemo_1.0_for_DOS_(1987)#Algorithm_SM-2).
 The algorithm has two fixed intervals: At first, a card is shown after 1 day, and then 6 days later.
 Each time an item is successfully reviewed, the interval until it is shown the next time increases by a certain factor.
 This rests on the assumption that successfully reviewing a memory strengthens it in a way such that it takes longer to forget it.
 In case of an unsuccessful review, i.e. if the item was forgotten, the interval is reset to 1 day.

 The algorithm can also account for differences in learning difficulty across items by associating each item with an _easiness factor_ EF.
 The EF is the factor by which the intervals are increased after successful reviews.
 After each review, the EF of an item is updated depending on the grade the user has submitted.
 The implementation of SM-2 in HyperCampus differs from the original in that the original uses a grading system with six categories, from 0 to 5, while grading in HyperCampus is continuous.
-For SM-2, the continuous grade is scaled linearly to fit into the interval from 0 to 5, and then the update of the EF is carried out using a decimal grade.
+For SM-2, the continuous grade is scaled linearly to fit into the interval from 0 to 5, and then the update of the EF is carried out using a floating point grade.

 ### The HyperCampus 1 Algorithm